0xchase/website-old/README.md

    - Experience developing procedural audio workstation
    - Reflections on college
    - The state of the world economy
+   - Special relativity and the reality of time (special relativity doesn't refute, other reasons do)
+   - Statistical mechanics and temporal phenomenology
+   - What causation is
+   - What consciousness is
+   - Morality as decision theory
  - Add jobs work role
  - Add jobs date range
  - Add contact info